ijlaldev007/crime-report/user-stories.md

 #### Subtask 1.1.2: MongoDB Storage
 **User Story**: As a new user, I want my account information to be stored securely in the database so that my personal data remains protected and can be retrieved for future logins.

-#### Subtask 1.1.3: JWT Authentication
+#### Subtask 1.1.3: NextAuth Integration
-**User Story**: As a registered user, I want my session to be managed securely with JWT tokens so that I can maintain a persistent and secure connection to the platform.
+**User Story**: As a registered user, I want my session to be managed securely with NextAuth so that I can maintain a persistent and secure connection to the platform.

 ### Task 1.2: User Login
 **User Story**: As a registered user, I want to log in with my email and password so that I can access my account and use the platform's features.